jhap1982/giveituruguay/2007/2007-03-03 - Assembly Hall, Champaign, IL, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Charlie
+5. Charlie
-Fortune Faded
+6. Fortune Faded
-Tell Me Baby
+7. Tell Me Baby
-Parallel Universe
+8. Parallel Universe
-If You Have to Ask
+9. If You Have to Ask
-Hardcore Jollies tease
+10. Hardcore Jollies tease
-How Can I Tell You JOHN
+11. How Can I Tell You JOHN
-Snow ((Hey Oh))
+12. Snow ((Hey Oh))
-Me and My Friends
+13. Me and My Friends
-Do You Really Want to Hurt Me? tease
+14. Do You Really Want to Hurt Me? tease
-C'mon Girl
+15. C'mon Girl
-Don't Forget Me
+16. Don't Forget Me
-Warlocks
+17. Warlocks
-Californication
+18. Californication
-By the Way
+19. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+20. Jam
-Soul to Squeeze
+21. Soul to Squeeze
-Give It Away
+22. Give It Away
-Outro Jam
+23. Outro Jam

 ## Notes